A healthy chicken and broccoli stir fry that’s better than takeout! This easy one-pan recipe is paleo, Whole30, and ready in 25 minutes.

 Chicken:

-- 2 Tbsp avocado oil or olive oil
+- 2 tablespoons avocado oil or olive oil

-- 1 1/2 lbs boneless skinless chicken thighs or breasts sliced thin into bite size pieces
+- 1 1/2 lbs boneless skinless chicken thighs or breasts, sliced thin into bite size pieces

-- 2 tsp arrowroot or tapioca flour
+- 2 teaspoons arrowroot flour or tapioca flour

 - Sea salt and black pepper

-- 1/2 tsp garlic powder
+- 1/2 teaspoon garlic powder

-- 1/2 tsp onion powder
+- 1/2 teaspoon onion powder

-- 1 tbsp coconut aminos
+- 1 tablespoon coconut aminos

 Sauce:

-- 6 Tbsp coconut aminos
+- 6 tablespoons coconut aminos

-- 1 tsp sesame oil
+- 1 teaspoon sesame oil

-- 5 Tbsp chicken bone broth or chicken stock
+- 1/3 cup chicken broth or stock

-- 2 tsp arrowroot or tapioca flour
+- 2 teaspoons arrowroot flour or tapioca flour

 Instructions